Serving

 4. Chop CILANTRO medium.

-6. In a coverable Sauté pan heat OLIVE OIL and fry Onion mix stirring over medium high heat until onions are translucent.
+1. In a coverable Sauté pan heat Olive Oil and fry Onion mix stirring over medium high heat until onions are translucent.

-7. Stir in Alligator and fry stirring over medium high heat until you're getting some browning.
+2. Stir in Alligator and fry stirring over medium high heat until you're getting some browning on the bottom of the pan.

-8. Stir in ALL * ITEMS and simmer covered for 20 minutes stirring occasionally.
+3. Stir in all Sauce items and Basil.
+Simmer covered for 20 minutes, stirring occasionally.

-9. Stir in WHITE WINE.
-Simmer covered 30 minutes.
+4. Stir in White Wine.
+Simmer covered 30 minutes more.

 NOTES: